Clean up resources

 - Select Actions and select Delete directory

-- Access to CloudFormation Management Console
+- Access CloudFormation Management Console

 - In the left sidebar, select Stacks

-- In the prompt, select Delete stack
+- In Delete stack select Delete